StevenBlack/hackfest/readme.md

 ![Layered format for the network graph](assets/base-concepts-layered.png)

-We can analyze the network graph for cliques.
-This is interesting, because it shows how some concepts are more tightly related than others.
-This seems to be is a good starting point for explaining Bitcoin.
+We can **analyze the network graph for cliques**.
+This is interesting because it shows how some concepts are more tightly related.
+This seems to be is a promising starting point for segmenting the subject matter.

 ![Cliques in the network graph](assets/base-concepts-cliques.png)

-What if we score subjects for their complexity, their prerequisite value, and subtract prerequisite value from complexity score?
-This gives us a pretty nice roadmap.
+What if we score subjects for their prerequisite value, their complexity (the number of its prerequisites), and subtract prerequisite value from complexity score?
+This gives us a pretty nice roadmap!
+Let's cover the subjects thet unlock the most other subjects, and are least complex to begin with.

 |   prerequisite (P)  | complexity (C)  | P - C  |
 | ---- | ---- | ---- |